Sustainsys/Saml2/README.md

 The protocol handling classes that are used by the Saml2AuthenticationModule are available as a public API as well, making it possible to reuse some of the internals for writing an own service provider.

+##Versioning
+Kentor Authentication services uses semantic versioning as defined on http://semver.org/.

+    Given a version number MAJOR.MINOR.PATCH, increment the:

+    MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

+Additionally *even* PATCH numbers are releases that corresponds to a tag in the repository. *Odd* PATCH numbers are development versions.
+This means that the current code in the repository will always have an *odd* PATCH number to denote that it is a development version.